saurvs/astro-rust/README.md

   let julian_day = time::JulDay(&date);

   // to be super accurate, get the Julian Ephemeris day;
-  // first find delta T, or get an observed value of delta T from
+  // first calculate delta T, or get an observed value of
-  // the Astronomical Almanac
+  // delta T from the Astronomical Almanac

   let deltaT = time::ApproxDelT(date.year, date.month);